alexander-fernandes/cobweb-browser/README.md

 - Include heavily encrypted traffic, as this is still not very secure, just minimal.
 - Add more customizable tweaks/settings for user compatibility.
 Will probably use a seperate file to read from, config file(?).
 Add favourites bar/bookmarks etc.?
-- Add shortcuts for quicker use and more flexibility.
+- Add keyboard shortcuts for quicker use and more flexibility.
 - Bundle up an executable to run on systems which may not have Python installed.

 ### Tabbing